akram0zaki/breach-lookup/README.md

 # Breach Lookup Service

-This repository provides a self-hosted breach lookup service (UI + API) to verify email ownership and search pre-processed breach data shards.
+This project hosts a secure and privacy-respecting breach lookup service that allows users to check if their email addresses were found in known breach compilations.
+As a proof of concept, this project is published on a Raspberry Pi, backed by JSONL shard storage and served through a lightweight Express web service with email verification.

 Password managers sometimes alert the user that an account of theirs has appeared in one or more breaches.
 This message is often a vague one and doesn't tell the user where it has appeared, or exactly what data  was compromised.
 I thought it can be useful if authenticated owners of an an email address can learn exactly what data of theirs was compromised in the past, and this service is created to serve this purpose.

 The following measures were taken to ensure privacy: